BenrhayemRacem/-ctc-mission-management-solution/README.md

 The web plateform handle 4 different users' roles :
   - an individual participant
-  - an organisation participant (for example: ensuring a training for its employees)
+  - an organisation participant (for example: a company ensuring a training for its employees)
   - Instructors (instructor account is activated after admin approval)
   - Admin